LoginRadius/engineering-portal/content/guest-post/ethereum-smart-contract-tutorial/index.md

 3. Then Click on the `Save` icon.
 4. Press `ok`.

-#### Gas Fee
+### Gas Fee
-Now you may have noticed that whenever a transaction is executed, a few `wei` is getting deducted from your ether wallet.
+You may have noticed that whenever a transaction is executed, a few `wei` is getting deducted from your ether wallet.

-It's called `gas fee`, which is the payment made by users to compensate for the computing energy required to process and validate transactions.
+It's called _gas fee_, which is the payment made by users to compensate for the computing energy required to process and validate transactions.

-Aas more Ethereum miners will come up in near future, the `gas fee` will decrease in an inverse relation.
+As more Ethereum miners will come up in near future, the `gas fee` will decrease in an inverse relation.

-#### Future Possibilities
+### Future Possibilities
-After this, in future, if you want to build a fullstack website using `React`, then you can use this `Smart Contract` as backend.
+After this, in future, if you want to build a fullstack website using React, then you can use this Smart Contract as backend.

 For that you need to install/download:

-**Frontend :**
+**Frontend:**
 1. [Node.js](https://nodejs.org/en/)

-**Backend :**
+**Backend:**
 1. [web3.js](https://www.npmjs.com/package/web3)
 2. [Truffle](https://www.trufflesuite.com/docs/truffle/getting-started/installation)

-**For Testing Purpose :**
+**Testing:**
 1. [Ganache](https://www.trufflesuite.com/ganache)
 2. [Metamask](https://metamask.io/)

-And then just follow the [official documentation](https://web3js.readthedocs.io/en/v1.5.2/) of Web3.js to connect your smart contract with your react app.
+Just follow the [official documentation](https://web3js.readthedocs.io/en/v1.5.2/) of Web3.js to connect your smart contract with your React app.

 ## Conclusion
 You've successfully understood what Solidity is and how smart contracts work.
-And you've successfully built and deployed a perfectly working smart contract (where tenant can pay rent in ether (ETH) directly to the landlord's wallet without paying a single wei to any middle man)
+And you've successfully built and deployed a perfectly working smart contract (where tenant can pay rent in ether (ETH) directly to the landlord's wallet without paying a single wei to a middle man).

 <!-- To download the complete code click [here](). -->

+Want to quickly add user login and signup functionality to your React apps?
+[Use LoginRadius for free.](https://www.loginradius.com/authentication/)